CLAY & CREATIVE CENTER

 • Teaching artist: Cherish Haskell

-• Participation fee: $50 includes all materials
+• Participation fee: $65 per person, includes all materials and firings

 Note: Scholarships available for students with financial need.
 Please email molly.rivera@redwingarts.org